 The yellow trumpet is definitely a handsome plant.
 Its tall, stout, yellow-green leaves have the cutest curl at the tip of its hood will make you swoon, but it's the sweet nectar that makes flies, yellow jackets and wasps swoon.
 This plant knows how to attract them!

-In spring, the yellow trumpet is usually the first to bring you flowers.
+In spring, the yellow trumpet is usually among the first to bloom.
 Buds form soon after the winter snow melts.
 Look for yellow flowers in mid spring.

 Plants You Receive